 Equivalence (\ref{eq:numberA}) comes from theorem~\ref{thm:key2} and equivalence (\ref{eq:numberB}) comes from the compactness of $\uwUloc(\ispec^\omega)$ in $\uwMotloc$. \end{proof} \begin{proposition} The functor $V$ (\ref{eq:Func-V}) inverts Morita equivalences. \end{proposition} \begin{proof} It suffices to show that $V(-)$ sends maps of shape $\cA \to \Idem(\cA)$ to isomorphisms.
 Consider the following diagram

 Proposition~\ref{prop:Ind} implies that $\kcone(P)$ is an equivalence.
-Therefore, since both rows are strict-exact sequences and $\Ho(\cA)$ and $\Ho(\Idem(\cA))$ differ by direct summands, we conclude that $S(P)$ is an equivalence.
-The definition of the functor $V(-)$ allow us to conclude the proof. \end{proof} \begin{proposition} Assume that $\kappa > \omega$.
-Then, the functor
+Therefore, since both rows are strict-exact sequences and $\Ho(\cA)$ and $\Ho(\Idem(\cA))$ differ by direct summands, we conclude that $\ksusp(P)$ is an equivalence.
+The definition of the functor $V(-)$ allow us to conclude the proof. \end{proof} \begin{proposition} The functor

 inverts Morita equivalences, preserves $\kappa$-filtered colimits, and sends exact sequences to cofiber sequences. \end{proposition} \begin{proof} Proposition~\ref{prop:Mor-V} implies that $V(-)$ inverts Morita equivalences.
 Furthermore, by Lemma \ref{lem:Ffilt}, $\kcone$ and $\ksusp$ preserve $\kappa$-filtered colimits for $\kappa > \omega$, and so $V(-)$ does as well.
 Now, let